-The Bayonne City Council has approved a resolution to apply for two grants that would fund improvements to Thomas DiDomenico- 16th Street Park and the nearby municipal pool.
+The Bayonne City Council has approved two resolutions to apply for grants that would fund improvements to Thomas DiDomenico- 16th Street Park and the nearby municipal pool.

 At the June 16 meeting, City Planner Suzanne Mack presented the proposed renovations.
 According to Mack, the improvements were drawn up by the Department of Public Works and Director Tom Cotter.

 The park currently contains playground equipment, rubber surfacing, basketball courts, tennis courts and benches.
 The courts and playground areas are enclosed by a chain link fence.
 The pool complex contains one facility and two pools.

 Improvements to the pool include repairs of damaged coping around the wading pool, replacing missing windows, rood, flashing and gutter, exterior repointing and joint control, painting of brick, and security camera installation.